Monmon891Awesome/code-of-meridaeia/DATABASE_DESIGN.md

 # 🗄️ Database Design Specification
-## CodeQuest: The Siege of Meridaeia
+## Code of Meridaeia: The Siege of Meridaeia

 ---

 ## 📋 Overview

-This document defines the **PostgreSQL database schema** for CodeQuest's online multiplayer infrastructure.
+This document defines the **PostgreSQL database schema** for Code of Meridaeia's online multiplayer infrastructure.
 The design prioritizes:
 - ✅ **Data integrity** (foreign keys, constraints)
 - ✅ **Performance** (indexed queries for leaderboards)
 - ✅ **Scalability** (normalized structure, no redundant data)